jet/equinox/README.md

 - the Events are maintained as an ordered list of events (could be an in memory array, a stream in ESDB, documents with a Tip as with `Equinox.CosmosStore`)
 - the State is established by [`fold`](https://en.wikipedia.org/wiki/Fold_(higher-order_function))ing the sequence of `Event`s, starting from an `initial` state

-With the Equinox `type Decider`, the typical `decide` signature used with the `Transact` API has the following type `context -> inputsAndOrCommand -> 'State -> Event list`.
+With the Equinox `type Decider`, the typical `decide` signature used with the `Transact` API has the following signature:

+    context -> inputsAndOrCommand -> 'State -> Event list

   (There are more advanced forms that allow the `decide` function to be `Async` and/or to also return a `'result` which will be yielded to the caller driving the Decision as the return value of the `Transact` function).

 So, what is a Decider then?
 A marketing term?
 Jérémie's way of explaining an app?